IDrive Inc.: IDriveSync

 IDriveSync allows a user to synchronize files across different devices.

 IDrive Portable and IDrive Express

 IDrive Portable is a USB hard drive designed for local backup.
-The hard drive has 3 terabyte of storage space and runs at 5,400 RPM.
+The hard drive has 3 terabytes of storage space and runs at 5,400 RPM.

 IDrive Lite

 IDrive Lite is a free application for iOS, BlackBerry and Android devices, which allows users to back up their contacts list online.
 Users can also restore their backup contacts to different devices, even devices that have different operating systems.

 IDrive EVS

-In 2012, IDrive released IDrive EVS, publicly available software development kit and API.
+In 2012, IDrive released IDrive EVS, a publicly available software development kit and API.
 The kit, which includes built-in encryption and a command-line API, allows users to create applications for use with IDrive's cloud storage services.

 IDrive Photos

 IDrive Photos is a subscription-based app for iOS and Android devices that allows users to back up photos from their phones.
 By default, photos are saved in their original resolution in cloud storage.